dokyoonkimlab/context-specific-drug-scoring/README.md

 This repository contains the implementation code for the paper:

 > **"Context-specific drug scoring for precision repurposing via synergizing label propagation with heterogeneous networks"**
-> Yonghyun Nam, Sang-Hyuk Jung, Jakob Woerner, et al.
+> Yonghyun Nam et al.
 > *Journal of Big Data* (under revision)

 ---